+How to get rid of spam emails.
 There is a lot you can do to prevent your address from being used in the first place:

 - Keep your email address private to only your trusted friends and private communities; never post your e-mail address on a web site or publicly viewable forum.
 Not only will keeping your e-mail address private prevent you from receiving junk mail, more importantly it will prevent spammers from forging your address as the source of junk mail.